Clinical Research Studies in Pickup Family Neurosciences Institute

 (Phase 3 study, appropriate for patients with preclinical Alzheimer’s disease and elevated amyloid and patients with early preclinical Alzheimer’s disease and intermediate amyloid.)

-- A Study of LY3002813 in Participants With Early Symptomatic Alzheimer’s Disease (TRAILBLAZER-ALZ)
+- (171-22) A Study to Verify the Clinical Benefit of Aducanumab in Participants With Early Alzheimer’s Disease (ENVISION)

 - (157-20) Anticoagulation in ICH Survivors for Stroke Prevention and Recovery (ASPIRE)